Zdravko Ježić

 Zdravko "Pusko" Ježić (17 August 1931 – 19 June 2005) was a Croatian chemist and water polo player.
 He was part of the Yugoslav team that won silver medals at the 1952 and 1956 Olympics and placed fourth in 1960.

-In 1958 Ježić received a degree in chemical technology from the University of Zagreb, and in 1960 started working for chemical industry.
-In 1962 he defended a PhD in organic chemical technology, and then spent a few years as a postdoctoral student at the University of Michigan.
+In 1958 Ježić received a degree in chemical technology from the University of Zagreb, and in 1960, he started working for chemical industry.
+In 1962, he defended a PhD in organic chemical technology, and then spent a few years as a postdoctoral student at the University of Michigan.
 From 1966 until his retirement in 1992 he developed polymeric materials at Dow Chemical Company in the United States.
 He co-authored numerous scientific and technical papers and 13 patents.
 As a U.S. citizen, Ježić appeared in an Olympic-themed commercial for Dow Chemical during the 1988 Olympics.

 Ježić died in New York City in 2005.
 In 2010, he was inducted into the International Swimming Hall of Fame.